Waimea-mhasegawa/200dtd-todo-project/docs/0-requirements.md

 ### Relevance to the System

-It is important for user visually because they directly influence user perception, trust, and behavior.
-If the system doesn't work, the webpage might br poor visibility, which could make users frustrated.
-When this happens, users may stop using it.
+It is important for a task management system because users interact with the system. a clean and visually design helps users concentrate on their tasks and encourages daily use.
+If the interface looks confusing, users might feel frustrated or difficulty and then may stop using the system.
+Onthe other hand, an aesthetically design helps creating positive emotional to users.

 ### Impact / Considerations

-I need to choose colors, fonts, and layouts that are visually appealing and consistent across all pages.
-The design should be simple and clear, helping users focus on their tasks without distraction.
-A balanced and clean aesthetic will improve both usability and user experience.
+I wiil focus on maintaining a consistent visual style across all pages.
+This includes using a harmonious colour palette and readable fonts.
+I will also make it simple and balance and avoid visual confusing.
+Through testing, I will identify design elements that possible to confuse and edit it to improve visibility.
+A visually organised interface makes system more enjoyable.

 ## Accessibility